MILITARY PARTICIPATION OF LOCAL MEN AND WOMEN

 1861 – 1865

-The American Civil War, The War Between the North and South, The War Between the States, The War of Northern Aggression, The War to Prevent Southern Independence or That Recent Unpleasantness – whatever name you give it, this war was the bloodiest in American history.
+The American Civil War, The War Between the North and South, The War Between the States, The War of Northern Aggression, The War to Prevent Southern Independence, or That Recent Unpleasantness – whatever name you give it, this war was the bloodiest in American history.
 Over 650,000 were killed, the largest number of any war before or since.
 It was a war that put father against son, brother against brother, family against family, neighbor against neighbor, and community against community.
 This was a war that truly hit home.

 What did these men have that they would make the sacrifice of going to war?
 Was it patriotism?
 Was it States’ Rights?
 Was it a fear of Yankee invasion?
 Was it a love of family and home?
 We know it was not because of slavery – most did not own slaves.
-Perhaps it was the fervor of local politicians, newspaper editors and ministers proclaiming a tide of emotion [1](1).
+Perhaps it was the fervor of local politicians, newspaper editors, and ministers proclaiming a tide of emotion [1](1).

 The most probable cause was a difference in ideology.
 The North wanted to end slavery, while the South needed slave labor to continue.
 Both were hypocritical and could not compromise.

 The Battle of the Deserted House or Kelley’s Store was one of the bloodiest battles between Confederate and Union forces in Nansemond County(2).
 Skirmishes around Chuckatuck and along the “Creek” are only sparsely detailed.
-One such skirmish was documented in a letter from a woman (name unknown) to her unnamed sister describes a skirmish between about 60 Yankees and 25 of our men(3).
-This incident took place on the property of a Dr. Tynes.
-“Some say it was a badly managed affair, others that all the Union soldiers could have been captured or wounded but the guides not knowing the bridge had been moved from the old place(4).”
-Other than detailing the theft of eggs from Dr. Tynes’ henhouse and other thefts in the area no details are given of an actual engagement.
+One such skirmish was documented in a letter from a woman (name unknown) to her unnamed sister describing a skirmish between about 60 Yankees and 25 of our men(3).
+This incident took place on the property of Dr. Tynes.
+“Some say it was a badly managed affair, others that all the Union soldiers could have been captured or wounded, but the guides not knowing the bridge had been moved from the old place(4).”
+Other than detailing the theft of eggs from Dr. Tynes’ henhouse and other thefts in the area, no details are given of an actual engagement.

-Robert H. Archer, Jr. (1) Excerpt from A Bible, A Saber, and Four Men– an article and paper presented by Robert H. Archer, Jr. – April, 2005.
+Robert H. Archer, Jr. (1) Excerpt from A Bible, A Saber, and Four Men– an article and paper presented by Robert H. Archer, Jr. – April 2005.

 (2) The Battle of the Deserted House or Kelley’s Store took place on farmland located between the villages of Myrtle and Buckhorn.
-For more, see pages 90-94 of The War Hits Home by Brian Steel Wills, University Press of Virginia, Charlottesville and London.
+For more, see pages 90-94 of The War Hits Home by Brian Steel Wills, University Press of Virginia, Charlottesville, and London.

-(3) Article from the Virginia Pilot Newspaper by W. E. McClenney, Historian – April 22,1937.
+(3) Article from the Virginia Pilot Newspaper by W. E. McClenney, Historian – April 22, 1937.

 (4) Same as #3.